gundeep08/Ecommerce/README.md

 # commerce

-Build an Ebay kind of a ecommerce marketplace platform, where user can list a product for sale and also bid on other products and the highest bidder get the opportunity to buy the product.
+Build an Ebay kind of a ecommerce marketplace platform, where user can list a product for sale, bid on other products, add product to wishlist and manage their listings.

 Implemented feature include Login, logout, registration, createListing, addToWatchList, removeFromWatchList, closeListing and maintain a wishList.